keeneg/services/reqnsi.md

     cf bind-service appname service_instance
     ```

 You can bind a service instance to only those app instances that are in the same space or org.
 However, you can use service instances from other spaces or orgs in the same way that an external app does.
 Instead of creating a binding, use the credentials to directly configure your app instance.
-For more information about how external apps use {{site.data.keyword.Bluemix_notm}} services, see [Enabling external apps to use {{site.data.keyword.Bluemix_notm}} services](#accser_external){: new_window}.
+For more information about how external apps use {{site.data.keyword.Bluemix_notm}} services, see [Enabling external apps to use {{site.data.keyword.Bluemix_notm}} services ](#accser_external).

 ## Configuring your application to interact with a service